darpa-ansr/Scenic-ac/README.md

 The line "Rejected simulation 1 at time ... " will list the line number of the violated require statement.
 There will only be one require statement corresponding to the assurance claim.

+NOTE: Scenario generated for `tools/ansr/assurance_claims/test_assurance_claim_2.md` by `ac_scenario_generator.py` causes Scenic to fail with "invalid syntax" error.
+It appears to be an issue with Scenic parser that we are currently working to resolve.

 # Standard Scenic documentation below